Elisar von Kupffer: Early life

 In 1883 he enrolled in school in Reval, the same year the family moved from Sophiental to Jootme Manor.
-At the age of nineteen, he entered the German Annenschule in St. Petersburg.
+At the age of thirteen, he entered the German Annenschule in St. Petersburg.
 It was near there, in Levashovo, that he met the person who would become his best friend, the historian and philosopher Eduard von Mayer (1873–1960), and his first partner, Agnes von Hoyningen-Huene (1872–1961).
 In 1894 he moved to Germany.

 Career

 In 1895 he published Leben und Liebe (Life and Love), a book of poetry.
-In autumn of that year he moved to Berlin to study at the Berlin Art Academy and moved in with Von Mayer.
+In autumn of that year he moved to Berlin to study at the Berlin Art Academy and moved in with Mayer.
 The following year, he left Agnes and wrote the dramas Der Herr der Welt (Master of the World), and Irrlichter (Wisps) as well as three one-act plays.
 In 1897 he published the anthology Ehrlos (Infamous, or Dishonorable).

-Von Mayer graduated in 1897 and they travelled throughout Italy, Sicily, Southern France and Geneva before returning to Berlin.
+Mayer graduated in 1897 and they travelled throughout Italy, Sicily, Southern France and Geneva before returning to Berlin.
 They spent the summer in Thuringia and Heiligendamm and went back to Italy in 1899.
-Early next year, Adolf Brand published Von Kupffer's influential anthology of homoerotic literature, Lieblingminne und Freundesliebe in der Weltliteratur (roughly, "Love of Favourites and Love Between Friends in World Literature".
-Lieblingminne is a neologism created by Von Kupffer).
+Early next year, Adolf Brand published Kupffer's influential anthology of homoerotic literature, Lieblingminne und Freundesliebe in der Weltliteratur (roughly, "Love of Favourites and Love Between Friends in World Literature".
+Lieblingminne is a neologism created by Kupffer).
 The anthology was researched and created, in part, as a protest against the imprisonment of Oscar Wilde in England.
 It was reprinted in 1995.

 In 1908 he published a book on Il Sodoma, the Renaissance artist.
-In 1911, he and Von Mayer founded the publishing house Klaristische Verlag Akropolis in Munich and Von Kupffer published three major works: a play, Aino und Tio, Hymnen der heiligen Burg (Hymns of the Holy Castle) and Ein neuer Flug und eine heilige Burg (A New Flight and a Holy Castle).
+In 1911, he and Mayer founded the publishing house Klaristische Verlag Akropolis in Munich and Kupffer published three major works: a play, Aino und Tio, Hymnen der heiligen Burg (Hymns of the Holy Castle) and Ein neuer Flug und eine heilige Burg (A New Flight and a Holy Castle).
 His work was also published and reviewed in the gay magazine Akademos, published by Jacques d'Adelswärd-Fersen.
-That same year, he and Von Meyer announced the creation of a "new religion", Klarismus (Clarity), and established a community in Weimar.
+That same year, he and Meyer announced the creation of a "new religion", Klarismus (Clarity), and established a community in Weimar.
 The following year he published a book on Klarismus called Der unbekannte Gott (The Unknown God).
 In 1913, the Brogi Gallery in Florence hosted his first art exhibition.
 Later that year, a Klarist community was established in Zürich.